zimzat/db-changeset-manager/README.md

 Files must be suffixed with `.sql` and must be uniquely named between all versions but otherwise can be named anything.
 A natural sort (2 before 10) is done to the list of files before being applied to the database.

+Restrictions
+====

+* No SELECT statements.
+* No CREATE DATABASE, DROP DATABASE, or USE DATABASE statements.

 Requirements
 ====